What is a life insurance rider? How do they work?

 Similarly, riders for accidental death and disability ensure that one’s family is adequately protected for sudden unexpected circumstances.
 But, this isn’t to say that all life insurance riders are worth it for everyone looking for augmented coverage.
 For example, if you have adequate life insurance coverage, you may not wish to add a separate accidental death rider.
 Or if you have a standalone comprehensive disability insurance policy, you may not see the value of adding a disability rider that waives your premium payments in the event of a disability.

 Ultimately, the best way to identify which riders to choose is by determining one’s insurance needs and comparing different structures that address those needs.
-Speak to one of our licensed insurance agents today; they can help you figure out your insurance needs and present you with the best avenues to get covered.
+Speak to one of our licensed insurance agents today; they can help you figure out your insurance needs, whether you need the extra benefit that riders provide, and present you with the best avenues to get covered.

 Glossary: Types of Life Insurance Riders